 In 1760 Ranchos de Taos was attacked by Comanche Indians who kidnapped 56 women and children and killed 17 people.
 Those Hispanic survivors who remained in the area then took refuge at the Taos Pueblo for their mutual protection.
 Over the next 20 years, the settlers cautiously returned to their farms and plazas.
-These early settlers usually grouped together in small fortified communities which consisted of contiguous houses built around a central open area that could only be entered through a side fortified gate, referred to as plazas.
+These early settlers usually grouped together in small fortified communities, which consisted of contiguous houses built around a central open area that could only be entered through a side fortified gate, referred to as plazas.
 In 1772 a mission church was begun at Ranchos de Taos with Franciscans supervising the construction.

 The San Francisco de Assisi Mission Church is a large, sculpted Spanish Colonial church with massive adobe buttresses and two front-facing bell towers.
 The architecture of the church is an impressive blend of native and Spanish styles.
-Three white crosses adorn the two towers and church entranceway.
-Four “beehive” shaped buttresses support the back of the church structure and two buttresses in front of each bell tower support the front.
+Three white crosses adorn the two towers and the church entranceway.
+Four “beehive” shaped buttresses support the back of the church structure, and two buttresses in front of each bell tower support the front.
 Inside the church, stairs lead to a choir loft above the entrance.
 The large sanctuary provides ample space for worshippers and visitors, and the altar is decorated with original Spanish woodworking and religious iconography.
 A thick adobe wall surrounds the church, cemetery, and forecourt.

 In 1840 Matt Field wrote of Ranchos de Taos during his travels through New Mexico: “This town called the ranch lies at the base of a gigantic mountain and is watered by a swift stream that rushes from the ravine… It contains about 300 houses, and those are built completely together, forming a wall, enclosing a large square, in the center of which stands a church.”

 Because of its imposing form and sculpted body, the church is a favorite subject for artists and photographers.
-Ansel Adams photographed the church for his Taos Pueblo art book and Georgia O’Keeffe painted a series of perspectives of the church.
+Ansel Adams photographed the church for his Taos Pueblo art book, and Georgia O’Keeffe painted a series of perspectives of the church.
 O’Keeffe once described it as “one of the most beautiful buildings left in the United States by the early Spaniards.”
 In most works, these artists favored the view of the back of the church, with its smoothly sculpted adobe beehive buttresses.
-The beautiful colonial-era church continues to attract artists and the Ranchos de Taos plaza is home to several galleries.
+The beautiful colonial-era church continues to attract artists, and the Ranchos de Taos plaza is home to several galleries.

-A video of the art and history of the mission church may be viewed at the parish office and gift shop, where santos (saints) and retablos (alterpieces) made by local artists are sold.
-Along the plaza are adobe buildings that are now house retail stores, galleries, and restaurants.
+A video of the art and history of the mission church may be viewed at the parish office and gift shop, where santos (saints) and retablos (altarpieces) made by local artists are sold.
+Along the plaza are adobe buildings that now house retail stores, galleries, and restaurants.
 The Old Martinez Hall, now named Old Martina’s Hall, has been lovingly renovated by Martina Gebhardt and renamed in her honor.
 The enormous vigas spanning the great hall were preserved along with the massive adobe walls.

 A National Historic Landmark, the San Francisco de Assisi Mission Church is part of an active parish in the Santa Fe Diocese that continues to serve the Ranchos de Taos community with regular masses and festivals.
 Located about three miles south of the town of Taos on NM State Road 68.
-The church is open year-round to visitors and the plaza offers shopping, food, and art.
+The church is open year-round to visitors, and the plaza offers shopping, food, and art.